cerner/fhir.cerner.com/content/dstu2/authorization.md

 ## Requesting Authorization on Behalf of a System ##

 Certain types of applications and automated processes do not act on behalf of end users.
+Such access is generally utilized by a covered entity itself, or another entity covered under a business associate agreement.

-For this use case, a client application may request access tokens directly by utilizing credentials issued via
+Some FHIR<sup>®</sup> APIs support this model, allowing a client application to directly authenticate for access using a system account issued via
 [Cerner Central System Account Management][SYSTEM-ACCOUNTS].

-A client may request an access token directly using the "client credentials" flow of OAuth2, utilizing the [Basic authentication scheme][RFC2617] for passing account credentials.
+A client performs this request utilizing the "client credentials" flow of OAuth2 to request an access token, using the [Basic authentication scheme][RFC2617] for passing credentials.
 The following is a non-normative example of such a request:

 Request: